AlaBouali/ubel/README.md

 - **Compliance Framework Mapping** — every finding across SCA (vulnerabilities, secrets), SAST (vulnerability and malicious-code findings), and Cloud (misconfigurations) is mapped onto OWASP Top 10, PCI DSS, HIPAA, SOC 2, ISO/IEC 27001, NIST SP 800-53, GDPR, and CIS Controls v8, via one shared mapping engine so the same underlying risk maps identically regardless of which module found it.
 Included by default in every scan, with a report-level per-framework/per-control finding-count summary, across JSON, HTML, and SARIF (where the module emits SARIF).
 Best-effort guidance, not a certified compliance assessment — see the per-module docs for the full framework list and the disclaimer carried in every report.
 - **SAST / Malicious-Code Scanner** — a separate module: an LLM-powered pipeline (**scan → verify → taint-trace**) that reads your actual source code, cross-references a structured CWE-mapped vulnerability catalog, and separately screens for intentionally malicious code (backdoors, C2 beacons, supply-chain implants).
 It also scans IaC, Docker, and Kubernetes manifest files — each as its own dedicated language family, not lumped together.
 - **Cloud** — scans your AWS, GCP, and Azure accounts directly via each provider's own read-only API (live account state, not static IaC files) for misconfigurations: public storage/database/network exposure, over-permissive IAM and cluster (AKS/GKE) authorization, missing encryption, and disabled audit logging (CloudTrail/GuardDuty/VPC flow logs).
 Runs via `ubel-cloud`.
 See [node/cloud/README.md](https://github.com/AlaBouali/ubel/blob/main/node/cloud/README.md).
-- **EASM** — passively fingerprints the software exposed on a domain/URL over plain HTTP(S) (server banners, version headers, page markup — no auth, no brute force, no exploitation) and checks the result against OSV.dev/NVD, the same vulnerability-lookup engine the SCA module uses.
-Runs via `ubel-url`. **Authorized use only — see [node/easm/README.md](https://github.com/AlaBouali/ubel/blob/main/node/easm/README.md).**
+- **EASM** — passively fingerprints the software exposed on a domain/URL over plain HTTP(S) (server banners, version headers, page markup — no auth, no brute force, no exploitation), checks the result against OSV.dev/NVD (the same vulnerability-lookup engine the SCA module uses), and separately checks every host for a fixed set of common misconfigurations (exposed `.env`/`.git`, WordPress `xmlrpc.php`/user enumeration, TLS/certificate weaknesses, missing security headers).
+Runs via `ubel-url` against hosts you already know, or `ubel-domain` to discover a domain's subdomains from Certificate Transparency logs first and scan all of them in one run. **Authorized use only — see [easm/README.md](https://github.com/AlaBouali/ubel/blob/main/easm/README.md).**

 Everything runs on your own infrastructure: no source code egress, no credentials required beyond your chosen LLM provider's API key (SAST only), no telemetry.